Bust out your sapiosexual self and get lucky this Saint Patty’s Day.

 If you’ve yet to embark on the cyberspace journey of dating, it might be time to put your profile out there.
 Rather than hoping to meet someone who shares similar interests and intellect at a bar or the gym, most dating sites use personality testing and matching schemes, which can better connect you with compatible potential partners.
 They also give you an opportunity to connect with others via chat before meeting in person—avoiding much risk, investment or time commitment.
 And, since the rise in social media and dating sites in the 2000s, the amount of couples who have met online has skyrocketed.
 Today, more people coupling up through online dating sites than meeting at work, in restaurants or bars and/or through mutual friends.

-You can try out more traditional sites, such as OkCupid and Match, however, with the influx of sapiosexuals on the dating scene, “dating apps with depth,” such as Sapio and gk2gk, are increasing in popularity.
+You can try out more traditional sites, such as OkCupid and Match, however, with the influx of sapiosexuals on the dating scene, “dating apps with depth,” such as Sapio, are increasing in popularity.
 More and more people are looking for a partner who may be good looking, but more importantly, is intellectually inspiring.

 Play To Your Interests